-The Dive program helps students to develop the skills and habits necessary to discover, cultivate and align with their “why”.
+The 11th-grade program helps students to develop the skills and habits necessary to discover, cultivate and align with their “why”.
 By providing opportunities that combine practical skill building and individualized experiences with honest self-reflection and personal discovery, students gain greater self-awareness and independence as they grow as learners and discover what matters to them.

-Elements of the Dive program include:
+Elements of the 11th-grade program include:

 - A professional skills workshop;

 - An opportunity to get hands-on experience in a field of the students choice in a two-day job shadow;

 - Outdoor experiences focusing on self-reflection and discovery;

 - And the development of personalized wellness programs.

 During the winter of a student’s junior year is when they will begin weekly work with a college counseling advisor.

 Rather than thinking 'I want to be a lawyer', we’re getting students to think ‘I'm interested in learning about equity and justice, and how we build a more equitable world.’
 Rather than the focus being on the 'thing' or the title, we focus on the essence of the experience.